North Atlantic right whale monitoring and research activities

 - availability of a suitable necropsy site and staff

-We work closely with marine mammal response partners and veterinarians from the University of Prince Edward Island and the Université de Montréal (in French only) to conduct necropsies and/or other sampling methods.
+Through DFO's Marine Mammal Response Program, we work closely with marine mammal response partners and veterinarians from the University of Prince Edward Island and the Université de Montréal to conduct necropsies and/or other sampling methods.
 Marine mammal necropsies are the primary method for researchers to inspect the carcass and collect samples to analyze and determine how and why the whale died.
-The information contributes to our overall understanding of the species and the threats affecting it.
-This helps to informs how we can protect them.
+The information contributes to our overall understanding of right whales and the threats affecting them which helps to inform how they can be protected.

 Science advice and research